prakass1/prakass1/README.md

 ### Hi there 👋
 Thank you for visiting my profile.
-I have been working with the technology over past 5+ years and have expertise in building rest apis, automation, data engineering, and data science using python.
-I am learning about cloud technology and apply cloud related architectures with data engineering, and analytics domains.
+I have been working with the technology over about 7 years and have expertise in multiple areas such as building rest apis, automation, data engineering, and data science using python stack.
+I am learning about cloud technologies, services and like to apply them in cloud related architectures with data engineering, and analytics domains.

 🔭 I have been working currently with an ml product in AWS.